abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol2-ex-1.md

 ### Task 4: Explore Secret Scanning (READ-ONLY)

-In this task, you'll explore about how secret scanning works and see how it generates alerts.
-GitHub scans repositories for known types of secrets, to prevent fraudulent use of secrets that were committed accidentally.
+In this task, you'll explore how secret scanning works and see how it generates alerts.
+GitHub scans repositories for known types of secrets to prevent fraudulent use of secrets that were committed accidentally.

 **Note**: This is a **READ-ONLY** task.
 Please do not perform the steps in the lab environment.